Alexis Anvekar MD ABIHM

 Peptides are short chains of amino acids that act as precise signaling molecules in the brain, working with its native architecture rather than overriding it.

 Semax is a synthetic derivative of ACTH developed at the Institute of Molecular Genetics of the Russian Academy of Sciences and has been in clinical use in Russia for over three decades — prescribed for stroke recovery, traumatic brain injury, and cognitive impairment.
-Its most significant mechanism for brain fog: it powerfully elevates BDNF (brain-derived neurotrophic factor), the protein most responsible for neuroplasticity, new synaptic connections, and learning.
+Its most significant mechanism is for brain health: it powerfully elevates BDNF (brain-derived neurotrophic factor), the protein most responsible for neuroplasticity, new synaptic connections, and learning.
 In a small controlled human trial, a single intranasal dose produced 71% accuracy on a memory test versus 41% in controls.

 Selank is a synthetic analog of tuftsin, a naturally occurring human immunopeptide, approved in Russia for generalized anxiety disorder in 2009.
 It works through GABAergic and serotonergic pathways to reduce anxiety, regulate the stress response, and support cognitive clarity — without sedation, without dependence, and without the cognitive blunting of benzodiazepines.